Veritas Meteor: Design and development

+Technical data

 Formula One and Sports Car racing history

 Swiss driver Peter Hirt was entered for the Swiss Grand Prix in 1951 with a Veritas Meteor.
 Veritas is therefore generally regarded as the first German automobile brand to take part in a Formula 1 race.
 However, the vehicle was a car with a 2-liter engine corresponding to the Formula 2 of the time, which the organizers and two English Formula 2 HWM had approved.
 The Veritas was unable to start the race because Hirt had to give up at the start due to a defective fuel pump.

 The Veritas cars were also used in the Drivers' World Championship at the German Grand Prix and the Belgian Grand Prix in 1952 and 1953, with Fritz Riess achieving the best result at the 1952 German Grand Prix with seventh place in his Veritas RS.

 In 1950 the house was again forced to change headquarters: Ernst Loof, who remained alone at the top of the company, moved Veritas near the Nürburgring, where he took care of the construction of cars for the Formula One championships: the Meteor and the already produced RS.
 The Meteor was therefore deployed in some races of the Formula One championships of 1951, 1952, and 1953.
 In 1954 the German driver Hans Klenk competed for a modified version of the Meteor (The Klenk Meteor) in the German Grand Prix driven by driver Theo Helfrich, then retired on the 9th lap.
 In total, however, the results were poor and forced the German house to cease production in 1953 and definitively close.